Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 For easier access to channel IDs, enable "Developer Mode" in "Advanced Settings" in Discord.

 ### Download
+Best is to use ```git clone``` as you then can use the autoupdate functionality of the bot.<br/>
-Download the latest release version and extract it somewhere on your PC that is running the DCS server(s) and give it write permissions, if needed.
-Best is to use ```git clone``` as you then can use the autoupdate functionality of the bot.
+Otherwise download the latest release version and extract it somewhere on your PC that is running the DCS server(s) and give it write permissions, if needed.

 __Attention:__ Make sure that the bot's installation directory can only be seen by yourself and is not exposed to anybody outside via www etc.

+---
-### Bot Configuration
+## Configuration
 The bot configuration is held in **config/dcsserverbot.ini**.
 See **dcsserverbot.ini.sample** for an example.<br/>
 If you start the bot for the first time, it will generate a basic file for you that you can amend to your needs afterwards.<br/>
 For some configurations, default values may apply.
 They are kept in config/default.ini. **Don't change this file**, just overwrite the settings, if you want to have them differently.